Find Affordable College Courses

 You’ll join some of the best and brightest minds around you if you attend Mid-State Technical College.
 The school came in at #5 on this year’s Best Value Health Sciences & Services Schools in Wisconsin list.
 Mid-State is a small public school located in the rural area of Wisconsin Rapids.

-In-state tuition fees for undergraduate students at Mid-State are $4,418 per year.
+The average tuition and fees for an in-state undergraduate at Mid-State are $4,418 a year.

 $8,088 Average Tuition & Fees

 University of Wisconsin - River Falls did quite well in this year’s ranking of the best value schools for health sciences and services students.
 It came in at #6 on the list.
-Located in the town of River Falls, UW - River Falls is a public college with a medium-sized student population.
+Located in the town of River Falls, UW - River Falls is a public school with a moderately-sized student population.

-In-state tuition fees for undergraduate students at UW - River Falls are $8,088 per year.
+The average tuition and fees for an in-state undergraduate at UW - River Falls are $8,088 a year.

 UW - River Falls also made our Best Health Sciences & Services Schools in Wisconsin list, coming in at #4.